Frequently Asked Questions

 How do I register for both parts of the Polyglot Conference?

-Yes, there will be a Polyglot Conference in-person in Budapest from 27-28 October.
-You can find out all about it on the Budapest site.
+Yes, there will be a Polyglot Conference in-person in Bologna from 18-20 November.
+You can find out all about it on the Bologna site.

 How do I sign up for the Polyglot Conference Global?